mvolkmann/blog/src/swift-ui.md

 }

 extension Text {
-    // Creates a Text from a String and styles the entire value. init(_ string: String, style: (inout AttributedString) -> Void) {
+    // Creates a Text view from a String and styles the entire value. init(_ string: String, style: (inout AttributedString) -> Void) {
         var attributedString = AttributedString(string)
         style(&attributedString) // style using the closure
-        self.init(attributedString) // create a `Text`
+        self.init(attributedString) // create a Text view
     }
 }